IFRS Accounting Standards

 The IASB issued an exposure draft proposing updates to the newly released standard IFRS 19 for new or amended disclosure requirements added or amended in other IFRS Accounting Standards after February 28, 2021.
 The IASB proposes to reduce disclosure requirements in IFRS 19 so that the Standard will only include disclosure requirements that reflect its principles for reducing disclosure requirements.
 The IASB is also asking stakeholders whether it should reduce the disclosure requirements from the prospective IFRS Accounting Standard Regulatory Assets and Regulatory Liabilities.

-Comments are requested by November 27, 2024.
-A discussion of the feedback received is expected to begin in Q1 2025.
+The comment period is closed.
+A discussion of the feedback received is expected to begin in January 2025.

 The AcSB is not planning to respond to the IASB’s Exposure Draft.